clintmckenna/oTree_gpt/README.md

 If this app was helpful, you may consider citing this github repository as well.

-- McKenna, C., (2013). oTree GPT. https://github.com/clintmckenna/oTree_gpt
+- McKenna, C. (2013). oTree GPT. https://github.com/clintmckenna/oTree_gpt